gholmes829/Project-Manager/README.md

 # Project-Manager
-Creates, manages, and edits C++ projects on Linux using Makefiles.
+Creates, manages, and dynamically generates components for C++ projects.

 This program manages files for C++ projects.
 Setup preferences in settings.py.